By Fulya OZERKAN

 Istanbul (AFP) Sept 12, 2017

 "Signatures have been made for the purchase of S-400s from Russia.
-A deposit has also been paid as far as I know," Turkish President Recep Tayyip Erdogan said in comments published in several newspapers on Tuesday.
+A deposit has also been paid as far as I know," Erdogan said in comments published in the Hurriyet daily and other newspapers.

-"Mr Putin (President Vladimir Putin) and myself are determined on this issue," he told Turkish journalists aboard his presidential jet returning from a trip to Kazakhstan.
+"(Russian President Vladimir Putin) and myself are determined on this issue," he told journalists.

 Moscow also confirmed the accord, with Vladimir Kozhin, Putin's adviser for military and technical cooperation, saying: "The contract has been signed and is being prepared for implementation."